-The AAFP supports universal access to basic health care services for all people.
+The American Academy of Family Physicians (AAFP) supports universal access to basic health care services for all people.
 The AAFP believes this goal can be attained with a pluralistic approach to the financing, organization, and delivery of health care.
 A pluralistic health care delivery approach naturally involves competition based on quality, cost, and service.

-The AAFP believes the goal of any health care delivery system should be to foster optimal health outcomes by providing cost-effective, patient-centered, quality care with a service emphasis.
+The goal of any health care delivery system should be to foster optimal health outcomes by providing cost-effective, patient-centered, quality care with a service emphasis.
 Health care delivery systems should be designed to motivate patients and health care providers to make decisions consistent with this goal.

 Share this page

 You must sign in before you can share a page on AAFP connection.